 This is the first post in a string of posts of my travels through Europe this spring, 2023.
-I’ll be sharing where we stayed, what we did, the best food and how we got to each place as we go.
+I’ll be sharing where we stayed, what we did, the best food and how we got to each place.
 Thanks for reading along!
-I hope this helps if you’re interested in going any of these travel destinations yourself!
+I hope this helps if you’re interested in going to any of these travel destinations yourself!

 Day 1 Fly to London

 We flew into London on a red-eye.
 We used London as our starting point because I was able to find the cheapest direct flights from Florida to London.
 We spent just one day in the city and because we saw most of the major sites on our first visit, we wanted to spend our time just enjoying casually walking around and seeing some sites.
 (We will be doing the Harry Potter studio tour on the tail end of our trip, the day before we go home, so stay tuned for that!)